johnfliu818/sleep-server/README.md

 `sleep-server` acts as a dummy database/resource server, with a well defined response time, so you can determine the performance characteristic of your web server under load.

-## Install
+## Usage

-`npm install sleep-server`
+Install with `npm install sleep-server -g`

-then create a index.js file like below:

-    var sleepserver = require('sleep-server')

-    let port = 3600

-    sleepserver.start(port, function() {
-        console.log("listening on http://localhost:%s", port)
-    })

-then `node index.js`

-## Using sleep-server
+Then type `sleep-server 3600` to start server on port 3600

+Type `http://localhost:3600/sleep/1000` in browser to test it. (here 1000 tells sleep-server to delay for 1000ms before responding)

+## Load testing with sleep-client

+Now the server is running, we can test it using sleep-client, which came in the same package.

-Open a browser, and type `http://localhost:3600/sleep/3000` in the URL.
+Open another terminal or command prompt, and type `sleep-client http://localhost:3600/sleep/5000`

-It should wait 3 seconds, then return a result like this:
-`{"success":true,"url":"/sleep/3000","timeout":3000}`

-The number `3000` in `/sleep/3000` tells the server to sleep 3000ms before it responds.
-This emulates a database/resource server that needs time to process data before responding.
+It should run for about 15 seconds, periodically reporting back the average response time.
+An efficient server should have the average response time very close to 5000ms.